Non-Markovian dynamics under time-translation symmetry: Examples

 The kinetic coefficients of the master equation can be evaluated with the perturbative treatment of Sec. \ref{sec:kinetic coefficients}.
 We demonstrate this approach by calculating the approximate master equation of the spin star model, and compare it to the exact solution.

 As expected, the Maclaurin series produces accurate results in the vicinity of the origin $t=0$, see Fig. \ref{fig:spin_star}.
-The accuracy improves with the reduction of the interaction strength $g$, Panels (a), (b) and (c).
+The accuracy improves with the reduction of the interaction strength $g$.
 Nevertheless, for sufficient polynomial order $M$, the master equation can capture the dynamics under strong interactions.

 In comparison, the Chebychev series enjoys a `global' accuracy, within its convergence range, see Fig. \ref{fig:spin_star} Panel (c).